ros2hp/grmgr/README.md

 		}
 		limiterDP.Wait()
 ```
 The Control() method will block when the number of concurrent groutines exceeds the ceiling value of the Limiter.
-When one of the goroutine finishes Control() will be unblocked.
+When one of the goroutines finish Control() will be immedidately unblocked.
 In this way **_grmgr_** can maintain a fixed number of concurrent goroutines, equal to the ceiling value.
 The Limiter also comes with a Wait(), which emulates sync.Wait(), and in this case will wait until the last of the goroutines finish.

 To safeguards the state of each Limiter, **_grmgr_** runs as a service, meaning  **_grmgr_** runs as a goroutine and communicates only via channels, which is encapsulated in each of the __Limiter__ methods.
 In this way access to shared data is serialised and **_grmgr_** is made concurrency safe.